rkusa/wasm-sqlite/README.md

 # `wasm-sqlite`

-SQLite compiled to WASM with a pluggable data storage.
+SQLite compiled to WASM with pluggable data storage.
 Useful to save SQLite in e.g. Cloudflare Durable Objects (example: https://github.com/rkusa/do-sqlite).

 **Status:** This is very experimental.
 Don't use it for real applications yet!
 See the [conclusion of my blog post](https://ma.rkusa.st/store-sqlite-in-cloudflare-durable-objects#conclusion) for reasons for why not to use it.